BLOG

 So, where possible, current NHS staff are incorporated into the 200-strong BDR family via a TUPE – Transfer of Undertakings (Protection of Employment) – arrangement, blending the irreplaceable experience of the existing team with the capabilities of BDR Group.

-It’s already proven to be a winning combination, as the experience of Medway Community Healthcare shows (click here for full case study).
+It’s already proven to be a winning combination, as the experience of Medway Community Healthcare shows.

 With 1,400+ professional healthcare workers spread across 23 locations, MCH was becoming increasingly constrained by the limitations of its legacy IT infrastructure.
 Performance and availability were daily concerns but, equally, lack of support for remote and mobile working meant that Medway was unable to provide the kind of agile and responsive healthcare services expected by both staff and patients alike.